 Artificial intelligence, robots and the future of work

 AI and robots seem to be everywhere, handling more and more work, freeing humans up — to do what?
 In this 3-part serie, contributor Jill Eisen explores the digital revolution happening in our working lives.
 Artificial intelligence is on the verge of replacing our own intelligence.
 It took decades to adjust to machines out-performing human and animal labour.
 What will happen when robots and algorithms surpass what our brains can do?
 Some say digital sweatshops—repetitive, dull, poorly paid and insecure jobs—are our destiny.
 Others believe that technology could lead to more fulfilling lives. **This episode is Part 1 of series.
-Part 2 airs Tuesday, February 6; Part 3 airs Tuesday, February 13. **This episode originally aired September 13, 2017.
+Part 2 airs Tuesday, July 31; Part 3 airs Tuesday, August 7. **This episode originally aired September 13, 2017.

 The digital age is transforming the way we work.
 Some would even say that artificial intelligence, robots, and automation are destroying it.

 No one doubts that AI, along with machine learning, advanced robotics, 3-D printing and the internet of things will disrupt the labour market.
 It's just a question of how much.
 One influential study coming out of Oxford University estimated that 47 per cent of jobs in the U.S. could be eliminated using existing technologies.
 Everything from fast-food and retail jobs to legal and medical jobs are in the crosshairs.